MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-whfb-settings-pki.md

 > [!NOTE]
 > * The Domain Controller Certificate must be present in the NTAuth store.
 By default, Microsoft Enterprise CAs are added to the NTAuth store.
-> * In case you are using a 3rd party CA, please add the certificate to the NTAuth store.
+> * If you are using a 3rd party CA, please add the certificate to the NTAuth store.
 If the Domain Controller Certificate is not present in the NTAuth store, user authentication will fail.

 ### Enrollment Agent certificate template